christopherBelter/qvr_processing/README.md

 Fourth, it transforms awkward column names like "Awd.Tot.Cost.." from the original QVR data with more R-friendly versions like "awd_tot_cost".

-Fifth, it replaces all cells in the data frame that a value of "-" with NA values.
+Fifth, it replaces all cells in the data frame that have a value of "-" with NA.

 And finally, it removes any columns that consist entirely of NA values.
 QVR will often inlcude extra commas at the end of lines, which are read into R as being empty columns, so the function removes them.